In Case of Emergency

 Most students are either self-referred or referred by a doctor, agency, or friend, and need only five or six appointments to address their problems.
 Thus, our counseling service is a short-term, out–patient treatment facility.

-Many students meet with the counselor on a one-to-one basis, usually weekly, to work thought personal concerns.
+Many students meet with the counselor on a one-to-one basis, usually weekly, to work through personal concerns.
 Most students are seen for less than one semester.
-The frequency and number of sessions will be determined by you and your counselor.

 Occasionally, you may be referred to another counselor whose expertise can better meet you needs.
 Students may be introduced to resources which offer more or different services form those available through the Counseling Center.